Naro Moru Day Hike, Mt Kenya

 It may take you roughly 6hrs for the round trip to Met Station, if you are fit and carrying light.
 Going to the forest edge where the vertical bog starts may take another 2 hrs.

 If driving, use Thika Road and go all the way to Karatina town.
-A further 40km on towards Nyeri, turn right onto the road to Nanyuki, and drive till Naro Moru town.
-Take a right turn on to the road with a Kenya Wildlife service (KWS) signpost indicating the direction to Mt Kenya.
+A further 12.5km on towards Nyeri, turn right onto the signposted road to Nanyuki, and drive till Naro Moru town.
+Take a right turn on to the signposted road to Mt Kenya.
 Keep following the signs for 15km till the Naro Moru Park Gate.